 Vintage Peasant-Looking Woman Planter

+The beer stein was made by Marzy & Remy.
 This mark was used from 1879 to 1964.
-See the Stein Marks link above for more information.
+See the stein marks link at the end of this article for more information.

 Vintage Cow Cream Pitcher